jiabinc0602-collab/fashion_categorizer/README.md

-Fashion Categorizer Deep Neural Network
+L-Layer Deep Neural Network From Scratch (Numpy-Only)
 =======================================

-This project is a custom implementation of a Deep Neural Network built from scratch using NumPy.
+This project is A flexible, vectorized Deep Neural Network framework built from scratch using only Python and NumPy.
+This project implements a fully connected neural network to classify images from the **Fashion MNIST** dataset, achieving **~87.45% accuracy** without the use of deep learning frameworks like TensorFlow or PyTorch.

 It was created to apply and deepen the understanding of concepts learned in Coursera's *Neural Networks and Deep Learning* course.

 The model classifies images from the Fashion MNIST dataset into one of 10 categories (e.g., T-shirt, Trouser, Pullover, etc.) and achieves a **Test Accuracy of 87.45%**.

+### Key Features
+* **Dynamic Architecture:** Supports any number of layers and nodes (e.g., `[784, 128, 64, 10]`).
+* **Vectorized Implementation:** Replaces explicit `for` loops with linear algebra (matrix multiplication) for high-performance batch processing.
+* **Modular Design:** Separation of concerns between the Engine (`neural_network.py`) and the Application (`main.py`).
+* **Advanced Initialization:** Implements **He Initialization** to prevent vanishing/exploding gradients in deep ReLU networks.
+* **Stable Math:** Includes numerical stability fixes for Softmax and Cross-Entropy loss.

-Dataset
+📊 Dataset
 -------

 The project uses the **Fashion MNIST** dataset.